sendgrid/wordpress/readme.txt

 7. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
 8. Select the time interval for which you want to see SendGrid statistics and charts.
 9. Now you are able to configure port number when using SMTP method.
+10. You are able to configure what template to use for sending emails.

 == Changelog ==

-= 1.6.6 =
+= 1.6.7 =
+* Ability to use email templates, fix category statistics, display sender test form if we only have sending errors = 1.6.6 =
 * Remove $plugin variable to avoid conflict with other plugins = 1.6.5 =